Thorough & Detailed Residential Inspection Services

 ELIGIBILITY FOR THE PROGRAM

-2) The home was built before 1983, but an addition was constructed during the years 1983 to 2015, then the foundation of the addition is eligible for testing under the program.
+2) The home was built before 1983, but an addition was constructed during the years 1983 to to the present, then the foundation of the addition is eligible for testing under the program.

 3) The home is in Connecticut and within 20 miles radius of J.J.
 Mottes Concrete Company in Stafford Springs.
 A waiver application for homes outside of the 20 mile radius is available.